IronCoreLabs/proa/README.md

 - Sidecars need readinessProbes.
 - Service account needs permission to read and watch its own Pod.

+## Killing

+Proa can kill the processes in your sidecars by sending SIGKILL, but it's probably not what you want.
+Most processes that receive
+SIGKILL will exit with status 143, or some other nonzero value.
+Kubernetes will interpret that as a container failure, and it will restart or recreate the Pod to try again.

+If you're sure you want to use this, compile the program with feature `kill`, and also make sure your Pod meets these requirements:
 - Need to `shareProcessNamespace` so proa can stop the sidecars, and either
     - the main container with proa needs to run as UID 0 (not recommended)
     - all containers need to run as the same UID.